atomecorp/atome/README.md

 <img src="./documentation/images/3.png" width="666" />

-atome is powerful engine dedicated to the creation of cross-platform applications, web application and digital medias.
+atome is powerful engine dedicated to the creation of cross-platform applications, web application and digital medias. it stands out for the simplicity of its object engine, specifically designed to be accessible to new users.
+Unlike other current solutions that are often complex and rigid, Atome offers intuitive and flexible objects, free from the constraining specificities that can hinder development.
+Ideal for beginners, they can quickly create powerful applications without getting lost in complicated configurations or rigid structures.
+This simplified approach allows everyone to focus on creativity and innovation without compromising on performance or features.

 Cross platform ecosystem
 -